Facts: Did You Know?

 - A healthy person can become a ‘living donor’ by donating a kidney, or a part of the liver, lung, intestine, blood or bone marrow.

-- More than 6,000 living donations occur each year.
+- About 5,000 living donations occur each year.
 One in four donors is not biologically related to the recipient.

 - The buying and selling of human organs is not allowed for transplants in America, but it is allowed for research purposes.